-For many of us in the miles & points hobby, Chase Ultimate Rewards points are our favorite flexible rewards to earn and use.
-And a number of the best credit cards for travel are Chase Ultimate Rewards points earning cards.
-So it’s no wonder why we often get asked: Do Chase Ultimate Rewards points expire?
+For many of us in the miles and points hobby, Chase Ultimate Rewards points are our favorite flexible rewards to earn and use.
+A number of the best credit cards for travel earn Chase Ultimate Rewards, so we are often asked, “Do Chase Ultimate Rewards points expire?”

-Do Chase Ultimate Rewards Points Expire?
+Chase Ultimate Rewards points expiration policy

-Cards That Earn Chase Ultimate Rewards Points
+Cards that earn Chase Ultimate Rewards points

 - Chase Sapphire Reserve® (top premium travel card)

-- Ink Business Cash℠ Credit Card
+- Chase Ink Business Cash℠ Card

-- Ink Business Unlimited℠ Credit Card
+- Chase Ink Business Unlimited℠ Card

 - Chase Freedom®